cheslop88/MEANApp/README.md

 Under the admin panel the user can implement the following:

-i) Add a new car record using the add record form - new cars are automatically set to unsold and a timestamp of record addition is added (this is unchangeable). ii) Update any existing cars information previously added - note user can set the car status here to sold or unsold iii) Delete a specific car record iv) View sold cars, as well as previous advert and information regarding the car
+1. Add a new car record using the add record form - new cars are automatically set to unsold and a timestamp of record addition is added (this is unchangeable).
+2. Update any existing cars information previously added - note user can set the car status here to sold or unsold
+3. Delete a specific car record
+4. View sold cars, as well as previous advert and information regarding the car

 Note: App relies on an npm install of angular to work